akveo/ngx-admin/README.md

   - Maps
   - Charts
   - Editors

+And many more!

 ### Demo

 <a target="_blank" href="http://akveo.com/ngx-admin/">Live Demo</a>

 ### ng2-admin

-Previous version is located in [ng2-admin branch](https://github.com/akveo/ngx-admin/tree/ng2-admin)
+We will continue supporting ng2-admin version, but if you are starting from scratch we recommend using ngx-admin version.
+Unfortunately, there is no way to update from ng2-admin to ngx-admin, but some parts (Nebular components) could be manually included.

 ### Angular 1.x version
 Here you can find Angular 1.x based version: [Blur Admin](http://akveo.github.io/blur-admin/)

 ## Documentation
-This template is based on Nebular framework, documentation and other useful articles could be found [here](https://akveo.github.io/nebular/).
+This template is based on Nebular framework, documentation and other useful articles could be found [here](https://akveo.github.io/nebular/#/docs/installation/based-on-starter-kit).

 ## BrowserStack